 Puberty may be late in boys who have the following signs:

-- No testicle development by age 14
+- No testicle development by age 14.

-- Blood tests to check hormone levels
+- Blood tests to check hormone levels.

-- Chromosome (gene) studies
+- Chromosome (gene) studies.

-In most children, no cause is found.
-It’s just a variation of normal puberty.
-No treatment is needed.
+Sometimes the cause can’t be found even after several tests.
+When no cause is found, no treatment is needed.
 In some children, a medical cause is found and treated.
 For example, if the reason for late puberty is lack of hormones, hormone medication can help.

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.